Zone-specific review

 Related airport pages

-Return to the broader airport page for the full sector framing around continuity-sensitive operations and controlled scope.
+Head back to the main airport page for the full sector framing around continuity-sensitive operations and controlled scope.

 Open airport pageUse the pilot guide when the controlled area is already agreed and the next question is how to scope one continuity-aware test cleanly.

-Open pilot guideUse the prep asset before a call when the team already knows the issue is one controlled area, one access-aware interface, or one repeated restricted-zone exposure pattern.
+Open pilot guideUse the prep asset before a call when you already knows the issue is one controlled area, one access-aware interface, or one repeated restricted-zone exposure pattern.

 Open airport AI pageUse the movement-specific page when the problem is better framed as vehicle-awareness pressure across one operating area or controlled interface.